 - 1 tbsp. whole-grain Dijon mustard

-- A quick drizzle of quality olive oil
+- 1 tbsp. quality olive oil

 Recipe adapted from here.